UpStride/ops-scripts/README.md

 # Ops Scripts

-The philosophy of the repos is to provide handy scripts no more complex than a curl command.
+The philosophy of the repository herein is to provide handy scripts no more complex than a curl command.
 Please keep in mind, that these scripts are executed on random machines where the environment is unsure.
 These scripts must require minimum stuff to run.

 ## Practical example of the philosophy